maquannene/MXXImageDownloadGroup/README.md

 # MQImageDownloadGroup

-A image download group based on the SDWebImage, UIImageView download can divide groups and limit group concurrent.
+A image download group based on the SDWebImage, UIImageView download can divide groups and limit number of concurrent in group.

 ### The Problem I Use SDWebImage Category